tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 "imports" it into TLS, creating a set of "derived" PSKs and identities.
 Each of these derived PSKs are bound a target protocol, KDF identifier, and optional context string.
 Additionally, the resulting PSK binder keys are modified with a new derivation label to prevent confusion with non-imported PSKs.
+Through this interface, importing external PSKs with different identities yields distinct PSK binder keys.

 Imported keys do not require negotiation for use since a client and server will not agree upon identities if imported incorrectly.
 Endpoints may incrementally deploy PSK Importer support by offering non-imported keys for TLS versions prior to TLS 1.3.
 Non-imported and imported PSKs are distinct since their identities are different on the wire.
 See {{rollout}} for more details.

-Clients which import external keys MUST NOT use either the external keys or the derived keys for any other purpose.
+Endpoints which import external keys MUST NOT use either the external keys or the derived keys for any other purpose.
 Moreover, each external PSK MUST be associated with at most one hash function, as per the rules in Section 4.2.11 from {{!RFC8446}}.
 See {{security-considerations}} for more discussion.